 All other employees of the school district are encouraged to be members of civic and/or service organizations however, they will receive no monetary reimbursement or district-paid membership dues and/or fees.

 Employees participation in the organization may not disrupt the regular work duties however, the indirect costs attributable to participation in civic and service organizations for employee time may be provided with prior written approval of the superintendent.

-END OF POLICY
+Classification: Discretionary